nuitrcs/regex_workshop/part3.md

 ## Intro

 This session of the workshop series focuses on putting the pieces from [Part 1](part1.html) and [Part 2](part2.html) together.
 Learning the individual components is the first step to writing regular expressions, but interesting things can happen when you start to combine multiple pieces together.
+It's also a significant step up in difficulty to start matching text in real situations.

 How do we write complex regular expressions?